knkrn5/Programming-Concepts/jsANDts/jslang/oopsinjs.md

 }
 ```

 - In JavaScript, `this` depends on how a function is called — it can be dynamic in non-arrow functions, unlike in Java/Python.
+Arrow functions don’t have their own this, they use this from the enclosing context (here, the global object or module in strict mode)
 - But in non-class functions or event handlers, this can behave differently.

 ```javascript